The Perfect Itinerary for Spending 1 Day in Singapore

 Even if you’re not a fan, it’s still worth stopping for a few minutes and taking some amazing pictures.

-In order to reach the Gardens by the Bay from the Singapore Flyer, you have to cross the Helix Bridge.
+In order to reach the Gardens by the Bay from the Marina Bay Circuit, you have to cross the Helix Bridge.
 This is a pedestrian bridge that links together Marina Centre with Marina South, and it was inspired by the form of a curved DNA structure.
 It looks really cool!

 The bridge has four viewing platforms from where you can have an amazing view over the Marina Bay skyline.